GinoGC01/template-01/README.md

-# This a template for Integrals juridics Studies
+# This a template for Integrals juridical Studies
-The fratures is: Responsive, optimizarion, view transition, minimalist.
+The fratures is: Responsive, optimization, view-transition by astro, minimalist.